SparkWorksnet/py-ecg-receiver/README.md

 * `{prefix}/{ecg_address}/ecg` : with data regarding ECG information (in the format presented above)
 * `{prefix}/{ecg_address}/acc` : with data regarding Accelerometer information (in the format presented

+### InfluxDB Output

+Using the InfluxDB output each recording produces new entries in an InfluxDB database in the following fields:

+* `I,II,III,aVR,aVL,aVF,V1,V2,V3,V4,V5,V6` : the 12 ecg channels
+* `HR` : the recorded heartrate
+* `RR` : the recorded RR interval
+* `STATE` : the state of the ECG recording

 ## Logging